 Italian gestures – the good, the bad and the ugly

 Next, to speaking loud, Italian gestures are also something Italians are known for in the world.
 That’s part of the colourful Italian culture that characterises the Italian spirit.
 While some are easy to recognise some are different, some others may be offensive if not use appropriate, so don’t just try to mimic Italian gestures if you don’t know what they mean.
-If in doubt ask for an explanation.
-There are somehow funny gestures worth learning when you are travelling in Italy!
+If in doubt, ask for an explanation.
+There are somehow funny gestures worth learning when you are travelling to Italy.

 What makes the Italian Culture unique